finom/elegant-threading/README.md

 const thread = require('elegant-threading');

 const heavyCalculations = thread(function heavyCalculations(a, b, c) {
-  console.log('calculating a heavy thing'); // yep, console methods also work! return calculateHeavyThing(a, b, c);
+  // yep, console methods also work despite the fact that this is a Worker console.log('calculating a heavy thing');
+  return calculateHeavyThing(a, b, c);
 });